 Education for the Head

 Houghton Academy prepares its graduates to become people of integrity and Christian character, striving to equip them for success in the colleges and careers of their choice.
-Graduation requirements include four credits each of English and social studies, three credits each of math and science, five elective credits, one credit of fine arts, and one-half credit of health.
-Credit in Bible and in physical education is required for each year of attendance.
-Elective subjects include accounting, biology, chemistry, physics, advanced math, computer applications, desktop publishing, Spanish, art, choir, band, and speech.
-Advanced students may take courses at Houghton College for both high school and college credit.
+Graduation requirements include four credits each of English and social studies, three credits each of math and science, two credits each in physical education and foreign language, one credit of fine arts, and one-half credit of health.
+Credit in Christian studies is required for each year of attendance.
+A variety of elective courses and dual credit courses is available through Houghton College and Roberts Wesleyan College.
+Many of our students also attend classes on the Houghton College campus.

 The average student takes a minimum of seven academic courses per semester.
 The average ratio of students to teachers in an academic classroom is 16:1.
 Dorm students have 90 minutes of supervised study time each weeknight.